Easy steps on how to manage your money within your means.

 How do I ensure I can stick to my financial plan?

 We tried to make this overwhelming topic simple, but we understand it can still be overwhelming!
 The first thing to do is to start on your plan as soon as possible!
 Every penny, dollar, and month counts as you manage your personal finances.
 The later you start, the longer it will take you to reach your goal.
 But no matter what, DO NOT GET DISCOURAGED!
 Personal finances are a touchy subject for a lot of people and can be frustrating at times.
-To put things in perspective, over half of all Americans are struggling with some aspects of their finances, so you are not alone!
+To put things in perspective, over half of all Americans are struggling with some aspects of their finances.
+We mention this stat so often because you need to know you are not alone!
 As long as you stay committed to your goals, stay on top of your budget and spending, and focus on your financial plan things will become easier.

 Most importantly, do not forget you are not going into this alone.
 Your friends Yofii will be here for you every step of the way to make sure your finances are on YOUR TERMS!
 Leave a comment or feedback if our how to manage your money article helped you!